 Google Chromebooks have the added advantage that they start from £150 and are just as fast and responsive at this price point, as £500.
 The higher price devices usually have bigger and better screens and this is what differentiates them across the price band.
 Some Chromebooks also support touch and have pens.
 Newer devices allow installation of Android apps from the Google Play Store.

-A Google Chromebook should always be the first choice for a BYOD device at S6C.
-It will support students in the majority of lessons (see specialist subjects below) and still be usable for another three years after leaving S6C and moving to University.
+A Google Chromebook is a good first choice for a BYOD device at S6C except in the specialist subjects listed below.
+It will support students in the majority of lessons and still be usable for another three years after leaving S6C and moving to University.

 Please be aware that some specialist subjects may have different requirements for BYOD devices, such as Computer Science, Photography and Media.

-Students should check with their subject teachers if any specialist equipment is needed before purchasing any device other than a Chromebook.
+Students should check with their subject teachers if any specialist equipment is needed before purchasing a Chromebook.

-Computer Science / Digital Media / Photography: Apple iMacs are available in the classroom.
-Students would benefit from having an Apple device at home, so that project work can be completed outside of lesson time.
-If this is an Apple laptop, it can be used as a BYOD device in other lessons as well.
-Having an Apple laptop available is beneficial for completing assignments, homework etc outside of lesson both on and offsite.
+Digital Media / Photography: Apple iMacs running Windows 10 are available in the classroom.
+Students would benefit from having a device at home capable of running Abode Creative Cloud, so that project work can be completed outside of lesson time.
+A suitable device for this is a Microsoft Surface Pro, this can be used as a BYOD device in other lessons as well.
+Having a Surface laptop available is beneficial for completing assignments and homework etc outside of lesson both on and offsite.

 S6C offers a bursary scheme to assist with the full cost of these devices.
 Further information can be obtained from email@example.com